cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     the skin suggests otherwise.
 -   There is no support for changing the hotsync user name on OS5.
 Please use MultiUserHack or a similar application for that.
+-   Enabling bluetooth on OS5 will hang the device and keep it from booting properly.
+You can recover by booting without extensions and using FileZ or a similar program to delete the abtp / BtManPnl preference.

 # CloudpilotEmu on the web